 One thing I appreciated was how few tourists there were in Guanajuato.
 During my time there, I only heard English spoken a few times outside the hostel.
-It definitely is nice to be in a foreign country and actually feel like you are in a foreign country.
+It definitely was nice to be in a foreign country and actually feel like I was in a foreign country.

 Shortly after breakfast, I headed back to the bus station, where I took a bus to Querétaro, and from Querétaro, hopped on a bus that took me directly to the airport in Mexico City.

 It may have been a lot of traveling, but hey, at least I had some nice views on the way there…